speps/XInputDotNet/README.md

 ### Ready to go !

-Pre-built binaries are available in the Binaries folder above :
+Pre-built binaries are available from the [releases tab](https://github.com/speps/XInputDotNet/releases) :

 * **XInputDotNetPure.dll**, .NET assembly containing the [GamePad](http://msdn.microsoft.com/en-us/library/microsoft.xna.framework.input.gamepad.aspx) class
     - You need to add a reference to this one in your C# project for example